prasanth-j/otpify/README.md

 ## Contribution

-If you find an issue with this package or you have any suggestion please help out.
+If you find an issue with this package or you have any suggestions please help out.

 ## License